-Is there a more romantic setting than a wedding in Hawaii?
+Is there anything more romantic than a wedding in Hawaii?
 With its lush green landscapes, majestic volcanoes, golden sand beaches, and stunning sunsets, it offers the perfect backdrop to say “I do."
-And in addition to its beauty, the island's multi-cultural history influenced by Asian, Western, and Polynesian cultures also means Hawaiian weddings are full of rich traditions.
+In addition to its beauty, the island's multi-cultural history influenced by Asian, Western, and Polynesian cultures also means Hawaiian weddings are full of rich traditions.

 Many unique elements of a Hawaiian wedding pay homage to ancient Hawaiian traditions and celebrate the spirit of Aloha.
-From exchanging of the leis to the hula dance, learn about popular Hawaiian wedding traditions from planners Mina Brightman and Lorrie Betsill Nielson.
+From exchanging the leis to the hula dance, learn about popular Hawaiian wedding traditions from planner Mina Singson-Brightman.

 Meet the Expert